You might have been wondering how to change your Wi-Fi name or SSID and you are not sure where to start.

 Well we have put together a list of the best Wi-Fi name ideas so you can pick one that is perfect for your network.

 How To Change Your Wi-Fi Name?

 If you’re tired of being stuck with the same Wi-Fi name on all your devices, there are a few ways to change it.
-You can go to your router settings and change your Wi-Fi name, or you can use one of the many online tools that allow you to do this.
+You can go to your router settings and change your Wi-Fi name.
+You can use one of the many online tools that allow you to do this.

 First for all go to your router ip

-Second each and every router have administrator password.
+Second each router have administrator password.
 Go and log in to that. if you dont know you can check it out at the back of your router.

 Now go to setting and then advance setting.

-There you go. you can easily change your name or password. just follow these simple steps.
+There you go. you can change your name or password.
+Follow these simple steps.

 Also Read: How To Upgrade A Graphic Card?
 Easy Guide!

 One of the most common reasons people change their Wi-Fi name is to protect their connection.
 From other people who might be using the same network.